-Our Fellows Program presents a unique opportunity for leading political practitioners (e.g. former elected officials, campaign strategists, political journalists, pollsters) to be in residence at the University of Chicago during an academic quarter.
+The Institute of Politics Fellows Program presents a unique opportunity for leading political practitioners (e.g. former elected officials, campaign strategists, political journalists, pollsters) to be in residence at the University of Chicago during an academic quarter.
 These accomplished practitioners will draw on their first-hand experiences, research and professional networks to give insightful and unique perspective on politics and policy in action.
 The Fellows Program is made possible with generous support from The Pritzker Foundation.

-Fellows will independently lead non-credit study groups on timely and relevant issues of national import.
-These weekly, 90-minute study group discussions, on a topic of each Fellow's choosing, will take place at the IOP House and will be open to all University students, faculty, staff and community members.
-Study groups will be built to best leverage the expertise of the Fellow and will vary from lectures and informal discussion groups to panel discussions and guest lectures.
+Fellows independently lead non-credit seminars on timely and relevant issues of national import.
+These weekly, 90-minute discussions, on a topic of each Fellow's choosing, take place at the IOP House and is open to all University students, faculty, staff and community members.
+Seminars are built to best leverage the expertise of the Fellow and vary from lectures and informal discussion groups to panel discussions and guest lectures.

 For more information on our Fellows program, please contact Amin Cyntje at email@example.com or call 773-702-9624.
 To apply to be a Fellow, click here.
-Applications for fall quarter 2013 are due by May 10, and applications for spring quarter 2014 are due by November 22.
+Applications for Spring Quarter 2014 are due by November 15, 2013.

 In an atmosphere of free and open inquiry, students and professors debate, collaborate, and investigate, challenging assumptions—and one another—with field-advancing insights backed by rigorous study.
 This unique education transforms individuals, preparing and empowering them to make a positive impact on the world.